yangbetty2025/Multilevel_Modeling/README.md

 •	Unicolor line plot to show the varying slopes and intercepts for each of the 42 UHF neighborhoods.<br>

-It is visually evident from the multicolor scatter plots that each borough forms a **cluster**, which supports the use of multilevel regression over Ordinary Least Squares (single level) regression. <br>
+It is visually evident from the multicolor scatter plots that each borough forms a **cluster**, supporting the use of multilevel regression over Ordinary Least Squares (single-level) regression. <br>

-We can see that there is a **positive  relationship** between **Percentage of Residents with Poor Physical Health** and the average **HVI** for each zip code.
+We can see a **positive  relationship** between the **Percentage of Residents with Poor Physical Health** and the average **HVI** for each zip code.
 Namely, the higher the Heat Vulnerability Index, the higher the percentage of residents with poor physical health. <br>

 It is worth noting that, for this multilevel regression, the average *HVI* (a predictor) was **cluster-mean-centered**, which means the arithmetic mean of HVI for each cluster (UHF42 neighborhoods) was subtracted from each observation’s HVI values in the corresponding neighborhood. <br>